 Upon receiving the private key from the SKS, the STI-AS (RPH-AS) function signs the RPH field and returns an identity header field value for the SIP RPH field.

-NOTE: The procedures being defined in 3GPP TS 24.229 [Ref 9] for “Priority verification using assertion of priority information” are used for signing and verification of the SIP RPH.
+NOTE: The procedures defined in 3GPP TS 24.229 [Ref 9] for “Priority verification using assertion of priority information” are used for signing and verification of the SIP RPH.

 STI-VS (RPH-VS) Procedures